hevalatas/COVID-19-Knowledge-Graph/README.md

 - Disease-HPO term relations were also integrated into the KG using the disease association information provided in HPO resource.
 - The finalized number of disease terms in the KG is 23 (10 for KEGG and 13 for EFO) and the number of disease - gene/protein associations (edges) is 52 (31 for KEGG and 21 for EFO).
 - There  are 41 disease - HPO term associations in total, which include also HPO associations of "COVID-19" and "Severe acute respiratory syndrome" disease nodes.

-	The finalized  large-scale COVID-19 KG includes 987 nodes (i.e., genes/proteins, drugs/ compounds, pathways, diseases/phenotypes) and 3576 edges (i.e., various types of relations).
+-The finalized  large-scale COVID-19 KG includes 987 nodes (i.e., genes/proteins, drugs/ compounds, pathways, diseases/phenotypes) and 3576 edges (i.e., various types of relations).
 ---------------------------------------------------------------------------------------------------------------------------------------
 ## Simplified COVID-19 KG
 - For the construction of the simplified COVID-19 KG, the starting point was the COVID-19 associated proteins in the UniProt COVID-19 portal (https://covid-19.uniprot.org/), instead of the IntAct SARS-CoV-2 interactions dataset, which was used as the base gene/protein set for the large-scale KG.
 - The remaining steps of building the graph were mainly similar except that, additional nodes representing the organisms: human, SARS-CoV and SARS-CoV-2 were placed in the graph and connected to the corresponding proteins.
 - The simplified version is not just a subset of the large-scale KG since the starting point of gene/protein collection were different in two KGs, resulting in graphs with slightly different content.

-- The simplified COVID-19 KG includes a total of 178 nodes and 241 edges.
+-The simplified COVID-19 KG includes a total of 178 nodes and 241 edges.
 ---------------------------------------------------------------------------------------------------------------------------------------
 ## Node Filtering via Overrepresentation Analysis
 - In overrepresentation analysis, we calculate an independent enrichment score for each biological entity (i.e., a disease, phenotype, drug, compound, gene/protein or pathway), to be assessed as its relevance to the graph that is being constructed.
 - The calculation of enrichment score and its statistical significance is done using the hypergeometric test for over-representation [Rivals-2007], which also corresponds to a one-tailed Fisher's exact test, and it is based on the statistics of the relations/connections with genes/protein nodes.
 - For example, the enrichment score (ED,W) and its significance (SD,W), in terms of p-value, for a disease term D, for graph W is calculated as follows:

 - ED,W is the enrichment score calculated for the disease term D for graph W; mD2 represent the square of the number of genes/proteins in graph W that are associated with disease D; nW represents the total number of genes/proteins having disease associations in graph W; MD is the total number of genes/proteins (not necessarily in graph W) that is associated with disease D; and N represents the total number of reviewed human gene/protein entries (i.e., UniProtKB/Swiss-Prot entries) in the data source that is annotated with any disease entry.
 SD,W represents the significance (p-value) for the disease term D for graph W calculated in the hypergeometric test.
 - An enrichment score is calculated for each disease entry having associations with the graph gene/protein nodes and these scores are used to rank these disease entries according to their biological relevance to graph.